heinersuter/attendance-recorder/README.md

 Reading and writing files.

-### BlazorUi
+### attendance-recorder-react

 Frontend to display attendance information.
-Main starting point of the application.